mijailpaz/journey-recorder-viewer/README.md

 - **Click-to-Seek** - Click any timeline marker to jump the video to that moment
 - **Sequence Diagram** - View Mermaid sequence diagrams rendered with dark theme
 - **Auto-Generated Diagrams** - Build Mermaid sequence diagrams directly from the trace JSON—always in sync with the timeline data
+- **Mouse Navigation** - Drag to pan and hold Ctrl (or ⌘ on macOS) while scrolling to zoom in/out in both the panel and fullscreen preview
 - **Mermaid Export** - Download the generated `.mmd` file to share or tweak the diagram elsewhere
 - **Event Editing** - Update click/request labels or remove noisy events right from the Current Journey Item panel
 - **Trace Filtering** - Apply the Chrome extension’s preset/custom regex filters and preview the JSON output before exporting